 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Many companies manufacture acne patches they claim will reduce breakouts and inflammation.
+Acne patches may help with managing and concealing pimples.
 The patches come in different sizes, and most of them are suitable for all skin types and tones.
-A person can also purchase vegan-friendly options and products that do not contain harmful chemicals.
+Research into their effectiveness is ongoing.

-- Best for salicylic acid content: Peter Thomas Roth Acne-Clear Invisible Dots
+- Best with salicylic acid: Peter Thomas Roth Acne-Clear Invisible Dots

 - Best for early pimples: Rael Miracle Patch Microcrystal Spot Cover

-- Best for hyaluronic acid: Acropass Trouble Cure
+- Best with hyaluronic acid: Acropass Trouble Cure

 - Best microdart patch: ZitSticka KILLA Kit

-- Best low-cost patches: Rael Acne Pimple Healing Patch
+- Best affordable: Rael Acne Pimple Healing Patch

 - Best bulk buy: COSRX Acne Pimple Patch